FenPhoenix/AngelLoader/README.md

 - Supports light and dark themes
 - Plays nice with other loaders: AngelLoader doesn't store any .dlls or data files in your game folders, making it truly portable and non-intrusive

-## About Wine
-AngelLoader can run on Wine, but there will be imperfections.
-A best effort is made to work around Wine bugs, but note that these are _Wine_ bugs, not AngelLoader bugs, and some of them can't be fixed or I don't know how to fix them or if I can fix them.

-- It's recommended to install `gdiplus` through winetricks.
-This will fix the garbled rendering of certain images on the UI.
-- It's recommended to install `msftedit` and `ie8` through winetricks.
-This will upgrade the readme textbox to a much nicer one that's able to display images and so on. `ie8` is required because it includes the correct version of `msls31.dll` that `msftedit` is expecting, and fixes a crash that would otherwise occur when attempting to display non-ASCII characters.
-- Wine's support for non-ASCII characters in general does not seem to be as good as Windows; non-English text may show up as square "unknown character" glyphs.

-In short, the nature of Wine is that there may be issues, and I may or may not be able to fix them.
-Proceed with that knowledge.

 ## Installing
 Simply download the [latest release](https://github.com/FenPhoenix/AngelLoader/releases) and unzip it to a folder of your choice.
 For example, `C:\AngelLoader`.
 New versions can be extracted right on top of old ones: your data files will not be overwritten.